Junichiro Koizumi: Popularity

-Koizumi was at certain points in his tenure an extremely popular leader.
-Most people know him very well due to his trademark wavy grey hair.
-His outspoken nature and colourful past contributed to that; his nicknames included "Lionheart", due to his hair style and fierce spirit, and "Maverick".
-During his tenure in office, the Japanese public referred to him as Jun-chan (the suffix "chan" in the Japanese language is used as a term of familiarity, typically between children, "Jun" is a contraction of Junichiro).
+Koizumi was an extremely popular leader at certain points in his tenure.
+His outspoken nature and colourful past contributed to that, and his nicknames included "Lionheart" and "Maverick".
+During his time in office, the Japanese public referred to him as Jun-chan (the suffix "chan" in the Japanese language is used as a term of familiarity, typically between children, "Jun" is a contraction of Junichiro).
 In June 2001, he enjoyed an approval rating of 80 percent.

-In January 2002, Koizumi fired his popular Foreign Minister Makiko Tanaka, replacing her with Yoriko Kawaguchi.
-A few days before the sacking of Tanaka, when she was filmed crying after a dispute with government officials, Koizumi generated controversy with his statement "tears are women's ultimate weapons".
+In January 2002, Koizumi fired his Foreign Minister Makiko Tanaka, replacing her with Yoriko Kawaguchi.
+Tanaka had enjoyed high public approval ratings.
+A few days before her dismissal, when she was filmed crying after a dispute with government officials, Koizumi generated controversy with his statement "tears are women's ultimate weapons".
 Following an economic slump and a series of LDP scandals that claimed the career of YKK member Koichi Kato, by April Koizumi's popularity rating had fallen 30 percentage points since his nomination as prime minister.

 Koizumi was re-elected in 2003 and his popularity surged as the economy recovered.
 His proposal to cut pension benefits as a move to fiscal reform turned out to be highly unpopular.
 Two visits to North Korea to solve the issue of abducted Japanese nationals only somewhat raised his popularity, as he could not secure several abductees' returns to Japan.
 In the House of Councilors elections in 2004, the LDP performed only marginally better than the opposition Democratic Party of Japan (DPJ), winning 32 more seats than the latter obtained.